devikasinha/chat_bot_test/README.md

 A conversational AI chatbot built using **Google Gemini (via LangChain)** and **Streamlit**.
-The chatbot remembers past interactions, giving context-aware answers in real time.
+The chatbot remembers past interactions, giving context-aware answers in real time. it stores he history of thr past conversations.

 ---